 The restrictions apply to all visitors.
-Further restrictions may apply to critical care areas.
 We acknowledge there may be special circumstances where additional support may be needed.
 If you think this is the case, please discuss it with the nurse unit manager or director of nursing of the facility before visiting.

 We understand these restrictions are hard, and we know visitors play an important role in a patient’s recovery, but these are exceptional times.
 Technology makes it easy to stay in touch remotely, and we really encourage you to stay connected through phone, text, email, social media or video-chat.

 If you’re new to video-chat, we have created some guides on how to best use your device to keep in touch.
 You can even use our free WiFi.Find out how to connect a patient to Wifi and download video call applications for free.

 Royal Brisbane and Women’s Hospital is located on the corner of Butterfield Street and Bowen Bridge Road in Herston, 4km north from the centre of the city.